Aider-AI/aider/docs/unified-diffs.md

 - **A system prompt based on widely circulated folklore only scored 15%, same as the baseline.** This experiment used the existing "SEARCH/REPLACE block" format with an additional prompt that claims the user is blind, has no hands, will tip $2000 and has suffered from "truncated code trauma".

 The older `gpt-4-0613` also did better on the laziness benchmark by using unified diffs.
-The benchmark was designed to work with large source code files, many of which exceeded GPT-4's 8k context window.
+The benchmark was designed to work with large source code files, and many of them are too large to use with June GPT-4.
-This meant that 28% of tasks exhausted the context window and were marked as a fail, significantly dragging down GPT-4's performance on the benchmark.
+**About 28% of the tasks exhausted the 8k context window** and were automatically marked as failures, significantly dragging down June GPT-4's performance on the benchmark.

-- **GPT-4's baseline was 26%** using aider's existing "SEARCH/REPLACE block" edit format.
+- **The June GPT-4's baseline was 26%** using aider's existing "SEARCH/REPLACE block" edit format.
-- **Aider's new unified diff edit format raised GPT-4's score to 59%**.
+- **Aider's new unified diff edit format raised June GPT-4's score to 59%**.

 Before settling on unified diffs,
 I explored many other approaches to stop GPT-4 Turbo from eliding code and replacing it with comments.
-These efforts included prompts about being tireless and diligent, use of OpenAI's function/tool calling capabilities and numerous variations on aider's existing editing formats and other diff-like formats.
+These efforts included prompts about being tireless and diligent, use of OpenAI's function/tool calling capabilities and numerous variations on aider's existing editing formats, line number formats and other diff-like formats.
-All in all, the results shared here reflect an extensive investigation of possible solutions and a large number of benchmarking runs of numerous varied approaches against GPT-4 Turbo.
+The results shared here reflect an extensive investigation of possible solutions and a large number of benchmarking runs of numerous varied approaches against GPT-4 Turbo.